AWS ECR step configuration

-You can scan your container images using Amazon Elastic Container Registry (ECR).
+You can scan your container images and extract scan results from Amazon Elastic Container Registry (ECR).

 Important notes for running AWS ECR scans in STO